worldline/sips-sdk-java/README.md

 # SIPS Payment SDK [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.worldline.sips/payment-sdk/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.worldline.sips/payment-sdk)
-This package provides a JAVA implementation for SIPS, the Worldline e-payments gateway.
+This package provides a JAVA implementation for SIPS, a Worldline e-payments gateway.

-> :warning: This library was written for SIPS 2.0 and is not compatible with SIPS 1.0!
+> :warning: This library was written for SIPS 2.0 and is not compatible with SIPS 1.0

+## Before you begin
+This package contains a basic connector for SIPS, based on the **SIPS Paypage JSON API**.
+Please refer to the [documentation](https://documentation.sips.worldline.com) for a better understanding.

+If you find field or functionality is missing, feel free to submit a PR or create an issue.

 ## Installing